-- With evidence of metastasis on bone scan needing further clarification OR inconclusive findings on a prior imaging exam - With an associated new focal neurologic deficit - Known malignancy with new signs or symptoms (e.g., new or increasing nontraumatic pain, radiculopathy or back pain that occurs at night and wakes the patient from sleep with known active cancer, physical, laboratory, and/or imaging findings) in a tumor that tends to metastasize to the spine
+- With evidence of metastasis on bone scan needing further clarification OR inconclusive findings on a prior imaging exam - With an associated new focal neurologic deficit23 - Known malignancy with new signs or symptoms (e.g., new or increasing nontraumatic pain, radiculopathy or back pain that occurs at night and wakes the patient from sleep with known active cancer, physical, laboratory, and/or imaging findings) in a tumor that tends to metastasize to the spine^{36, 37}

-For Further evaluation of inconclusive/indeterminate finding or questionable findings on prior imaging.
+Further evaluation of indeterminate or questionable findings on prior imaging.

-- For initial evaluation of an inconclusive finding on a prior imaging report that requires further clarification.
-When MRI cannot be performed, is contraindicated, or CT is preferred to characterize the finding - One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred-in prior imaging finding.
-(No further surveillance unless specified as highly suspicious or change was found on last follow-up exam.
-When MRI cannot be performed or is contraindicated or CT is preferred to characterize the finding (When MRI cannot be performed, is contraindicated, or CT is preferred to characterize the finding 36
+For initial evaluation of an inconclusive finding on a prior imaging report that requires further clarification.
+When MRI cannot be performed, is contraindicated, or CT is preferred to characterize the finding 36

+- One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred.
+(No further surveillance unless specified as highly suspicious or change was found on last follow-up exam (When MRI cannot be performed, is contraindicated, or CT is preferred to characterize the finding 36 For evaluation of inconclusive/indeterminate finding on prior imaging that requires further clarification - One follow-up exam to ensure no suspicious change has occurred in prior imaging finding.
+No further surveillance unless specified as highly suspicious or change was found on last follow-up exam.
+When MRI cannot be performed or is contraindicated or CT is preferred to characterize the finding36